Fecal Incontinence Treatment in Downers Grove, IL

 Fecal Incontinence specifically refers to the inability to restrict a bowel movement before reaching a restroom.
-If you have questions about the treatment options for fecal incontinence, request a consultation with the board-certified gastroenterologist at Digestive Health Services.
-With over 60 years of experience, our nationally recognized gastroenterologist are dedicated to providing the best in care for patients suffering from fecal incontinence.
+If you have questions about the treatment options for fecal incontinence, request a consultation with the board-certified gastroenterologists at Digestive Health Services.
+With over 60 years of experience, our nationally recognized gastroenterologists are dedicated to providing the best in care for patients suffering from fecal incontinence.
 They will take the time to provide you with a comprehensive diagnosis and determine the best treatment option for you.
 For more information, contact our office at 630-434-9312 and schedule an appointment today!

 What are the risk factors of Fecal Incontinence?

 About 18 million adults in the United States have Fecal Incontinence with women being slightly more susceptible to it.
 If you have had any of the following conditions your risk of experiencing Fecal Incontinence can be increased: